normandy14/duoTerminal/README.md

 1. app - contains the *.py files.
 Central part of app.
 2. doc - contains the *.md files.
 Additional documentation for app.
 3. sql - contains the *.db files.
-A rewritable (peripheral) database for app.
+Rewritable, peripheral) database for app.

 ## Getting Started